Cavalier King Charles Spaniel vs Cavapoo: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cavalier King Charles Spaniel has a typical lifespan of 9-14 years, while Cavapoo lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Cavalier King Charles Spaniel is predisposed to Heart Conditions, Neurological Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Cavapoo faces its own health challenges including Heart Conditions, Neurological Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The count of documented health predispositions is similar between the two, but the specific conditions and management approaches differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health